 14.3 Privacy Shield (EEA, UK and Swiss Users)

 DWT has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.
-To learn more about the Privacy Shield program, and to view Vimeo’s certification, please visit https://www.privacyshield.gov.
-By making this certification, Vimeo is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
+To learn more about the Privacy Shield program, and to view DWT’s certification, please visit https://www.privacyshield.gov.
+By making this certification, DWT is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

 Where DWT has transferred personal information of EEA, UK or Swiss residents to third parties, DWT shall be liable if those third parties do not process personal information in compliance with the Privacy Shield Principles.
 This shall not be the case where DWT establishes that it is not responsible for the damage caused by the third party.

 In accordance with Privacy Shield Principles, DWT commits to resolve complaints about our collection or use of your personal information.
 If you have inquiries or complaints regarding our Privacy Shield policy, you should first contact DWT by clicking here.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact our independent recourse mechanism provider, JAMS, at https://www.jamsadr.com/eu-us-privacy-shield, to file a complaint.
 JAMS’ services are provided at no cost to you.

 If you have an unresolved complaint after contacting both DWT and JAMS, you may elect to arbitrate your Privacy Shield claims against DWT pursuant to Annex I of the Privacy Shield Principles, which provides for binding arbitration administered by the American Arbitration Association.
 Such arbitration will be binding upon you and DWT.